-In connection with the Chapter 11 Cases, Sorrento may enter into sales transactions relating to its assets, which include shares of our Common Stock currently held by Sorrento, or may be required to liquidate such assets.
+\In connection with the Chapter 11 Cases, Sorrento may enter into sales transactions relating to its assets, which include shares of our Common Stock currently held by Sorrento, or may be required to liquidate such assets.
 Furthermore, even though Sorrento is generally required to obtain the approval of the Bankruptcy Court supervising its Chapter 11 proceedings prior to engaging in activities or transactions outside the ordinary course of business, the Bankruptcy Court has specifically authorized Sorrento to enter into sales of shares of our Common Stock in the form of one or more block sale transactions.

 In connection with the Chapter 11 Cases, Sorrento is considering and exploring extraordinary corporate transactions, including a sale of assets such as the shares of our Common Stock that are currently held by Sorrento.
 Pursuant to an order of the Bankruptcy Court issued on April 14, 2023, the Debtors are conducting a marketing process for the sale or disposition of all or any portion of the Debtors' assets under section 363 of the Bankruptcy Code, including (x) the Debtors' equity interests in its non-debtor subsidiaries, including Scilex, and (y) the Debtors' other assets.
 In general, Sorrento is required to obtain the approval of the Bankruptcy Court prior to engaging in activities or transactions outside the ordinary course of business, including entering into sales transactions; however, on April 27, 2023, the Bankruptcy Court entered an order providing that Sorrento may consummate one or more block sales of shares of our Common Stock currently held by Sorrento without requiring any further approval from the Bankruptcy Court.
-As a result, Sorrento is authorized at any time to enter into one or more sales of such sales could occur, may cause the trading price of our Common Stock to decline.
-See "Risk Factors - Risks Related to Ownership of our Common Stock - Future sales, or the perception of future sales, of a substantial number of shares of our Common Stock may fluctuate significantly, and investors in our Common Stock may lose all or a part of their investment."
+As a result, Sorrento is authorized at any time to enter into one or more sales of such shares of our Common Stock, and any such sales by Sorrento of a substantial number of shares of our Common Stock to decline.
+See "Risk Factors - Risks Related to Ownership of our Common Stock to decline" and "Risk Factors-Risks Related to Ownership of our Common Stock to decline" and "Risk Factors-Risks Related to Ownership of our Common Stock to decline" and "Risk Factors-Risks Related to Ownership of our Common Stock to decline" and "Risk Factors-Risks Related to Ownership of our Common Stock to decline" and "Risk Factors-Risks Related to Ownership of our Common Stock to decline" and "Risk Factors-Risks Related to Ownership of our Common Stock to decline" and "Risk Factors-Risks Related to Ownership of our Common Stock to decline" and "Risk Factors-Risks Related to Ownership of our Common Stock market price of our Common Stock market price of our Common Stock ma